alepelayo/pic10c_hw1.0/README.md

 Losing a round (losing intial bet amount):

--The dealer comes closer to 7 1/2 than the player
+- The dealer comes closer to 7 1/2 than the player
 - The dealer is below 7 1/2 and the player busts
 - Both the dealer and player bust: this is known as the *house advantage*